Fingerling42/altruist-tester/README.md

 `--expect-sensor` and `--expect-metric` can be repeated and can be combined with `--config`.
 CLI expectations are added to expectations from the config file.

+`--device-model` is an explicit hint for model-specific checks, for example Urban particulate-matter warnings.
+Profiles define expected sensors and thresholds; the model hint says which physical Altruist variant is under test.

 If no expectations are configured, the run can still complete, but `summary.json` records a warning because the tester cannot know which sensor